wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.9 =
+* Use the cache file if the feed requires it and has a new timestamp.
+Else, use minimax.
+This speeds the rendering of the page.

 = 0.9.8 =
 * Don't use a list when we show only one item (or only one item per page)